emibloque/emibloque/_posts/2020-04-10-the-main-threat-of-a-single-thread.md

 > Transform the operation to an external I/O call

-If we implement this function as a background job or another _service_, we can transform a CPU intensive call to an I/O call.
+If we implement this function as a background job or another _service_, we can transform CPU-bound work to an I/O call.

 For example, the main server will have the following code: